Managers

 The attractive growth reference in this material relates to underlying characteristics of the portfolio holdings.
 There is no guarantee that the portfolio performance will be positive as equity markets are volatile and an investor may lose money.

 The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
 The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
-The Russell 1000 Value Index measures the performance of the large-cap value segment of the US equity universe.
-It includes those Russell 1000 companies with relatively lower price-to-book ratios, lower I/B/E/S forecast medium term (2 year) growth and lower sales per share historical growth (5 years).
-The Russell 1000 Value Index is constructed to provide a comprehensive and unbiased barometer for the large-cap value segment.
-The index is completely reconstituted annually to ensure new and growing equities are included and that the represented companies continue to reflect value characteristics.
+The MSCI World Index captures large and mid cap representation across Developed Markets countries.
+The index covers approximately 85% of the free float-adjusted market capitalization in each country.
 Investments cannot be made directly in an index.